xuankimtran/docs-1/pages/katalon-studio/docs/proxy-preferences.md

   * Address: an HTTP Proxy host
   * Port: an HTTP Proxy port
   * Excludes: A list of addresses separated by comma to exclude

   > The ability to exclude proxy is available from version 7.2.0 onwards.
 Katalon Studio only supports proxy exceptions in web recorder and spy utilities with **Chrome** and **Firefox**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/proxy-preferences/proxy-options.png" width="70%" alt="proxy settings">

-## System proxy for test execution's desired capabilities
+## System proxy for the desired capabilities of a test execution

-Katalon Studio applies the system proxy to test execution's desired capabilities on the instance automatically.
+Katalon Studio applies the system proxy to the desired capabilities of a test execution on the instance automatically.
 If you wish to configure different proxy settings depending on your projects, you can use desired capabilities as follows:

 1. Open your project and go to **Katalon Studio > Preferences > Katalon > Proxy > System**.
 2. At the bottom of the displayed view, uncheck the **Auto-apply to test execution desired capabilities** option and click **OK** to save.